parasdahal/deepnotes/_posts/2017-05-28-softmax-crossentropy.md

 which is a very simple and elegant expression.
-Translating it into code,
+Translating it into <dt-cite key="cs231">code</dt-cite>

  ```python
 def delta_cross_entropy(X,y):